mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 such as when a character is injured on a distant planet far away from a hospital facility.

-Cryoberth (TL 10):Cryoberth (TL 10): A cryoberth, or ‘icebox’, is a coffi n-like machine similar to the low or frozen berths used on some spacecraft.
+Cryoberth (TL 10):Cryoberth (TL 10): A cryoberth, or 'icebox', is a coffi n-like machine similar to the low or frozen berths used on some spacecraft.
 The main difference is that a cryoberth works much faster than a low berth, freezing and preserving its occupant almost instantly.
 A cryoberth can therefore be used to place a severely injured character into stasis until he receives medical treatment.
-While in a cryoberth, a character’s wounds neither heal nor degrade and all disease
+While in a cryoberth, a character's wounds neither heal nor degrade and all disease

 COMPUTER SOFTWARE TABLE
 SoftwareSoftware Rating Rating TL TL CostCost Effect Effect